okta/okta.github.io/_source/_docs/api/resources/oidc.md

 `prompt`:

-There are three possible values for this parameter:
+There are four possible values for this parameter:

 1. Null (no `prompt` parameter): Normal behavior.
 If an Okta session already exists, the user is silently authenticated.
 Otherwise, the user is prompted to authenticate.
-2. `none`: Do not prompt for authentication.
+2. `NONE`: Do not prompt for authentication.
 If an Okta session already exists, the user is silently authenticated.
 Otherwise, an error is returned.
-3. `login`: Always prompt the user for authentication, regardless of whether they have an Okta session.
+3. `LOGIN`: Always prompt the user for authentication, regardless of whether they have an Okta session.
+4. `CONSENT`: Depending on the [values set for `consent_method` in the app and and `consent` on the scope](/docs/api/resources/apps.html#add-oauth-20-client-application), display a consent dialog.

 `request`: